ABOUT ST MARY'S HALL

 • A parent or grandparent was married in the church

 If either of you has been previously married, you can only be married in church in certain circumstances.
 If this applies to you, please contact one of the clergy to discuss the situation further.
 However, there is a special service for use after a civil registration of the marriage (this used to be called a wedding blessing).
 You do not have to have a specific connection with the parish to have a wedding blessing.

 You will usually need to have your Banns called.
 This is a legal requirement, and involves your impending marriage being proclaimed in church on three consecutive Sundays asking if anyone objects on legal grounds to the union.
 In some circumstances, it may be necessary to marry by Licence.
 This may happen if for example one of you is resident abroad, where either of you is a foreign national, or where there is a particular need for privacy.

 Having booked your wedding date, possibly well in advance, you will need to contact the Rector approximately six months before the wedding to arrange for the Banns form to be filled in.
 If you think you may need a Licence to get married, you should let the Rector know when you initially book the wedding.

-Father Martin is there to help and can support you with your decision and answer any questions you may have.
-Please contact him as soon as possible if you wish to get married at St. Mary’s.
+The church wardens are there to help and can support you with your decision and answer any questions you may have.
+Please contact them as soon as possible if you wish to get married at St. Mary’s.

 Rebecca Douglas Photography